 Ohhh yessss – What better way to get excited for a trip than to daydream the weather you will be experiencing?
 Some like cold – some like hot, what is your preference?

 Do you mind going somewhere with gloomy and rainy weather?
-Maybe you will be inside and wont have to worry about weather, it depends on the purpose of your trip.
+Maybe you will be inside and wont have to worry about weather, it depends.

 If weather is a big factor of your enjoyment, plan ahead.
 There are great resources to check for weather, here are my favorites: